 Choral Director, Artist Manager Tel: 01483 271469; Email: firstname.lastname@example.org

 Eleanore has been the choir's principal soloist since it started in 2006; she also undertakes the majority of the music arrangements for the choir.

-She works predominantly as a singer/songwriter and composer.
-Eleanore has an exceptional voice with a vocal range of 4 octaves.
+Working predominantly as a singer/songwriter and composer, Eleanore has an exceptional voice with a vocal range of 4 octaves.
 Currently working on her second album of original songs.
 Her credits to date include:

 "asmakam - the quest" - an orchestral album (which went to the Edinburgh Fringe in 2008);

-"Parlour Game" - the debut album of original songs released in November 2009
+"Parlour Game" - her debut album of original songs released in November 2009

 3 singles to her credit to date between 2006 - 2011